 Nowadays, this old tradition is being kept alive among the Kazakhs who settled in Mongolia since the 20th century.
 Finding peace in the western part of Mongolia, Kazakhs were able to preserve this ancient tradition in the valleys of the towering Altai Mountains.

-Hunting foxes was one of the recourses of income for eagle trainers during the communist era.
-After the democratic revolution in 1990, eagle trainers had no restriction and as the number of participants increases, they were able to arrange a contest among eagle trainers and the hunter eagles, testing their training and hunting skills.
-Today, there are a number of Eagle Festivals are organized throughout a year.
-The biggest one is Golden Eagle Festival held in Bayan-Ulgii province during the first weekend of October which marks the opening of hunting season.
+Hunting foxes for their fur was one of the recourses of income for eagle trainers during the communist era.
+After the democratic revolution in 1990, eagle trainers had no restrictions and as the number of eagle trainers increased, they were able to arrange a contest so-called Eagle Festival.
+Today, Kazakhs organize several eagle festivals throughout the year to test both man and the eagle.
+The biggest one is the “Golden Eagle Festival”. which is held in Bayan-Ulgii province during the first weekend of October.
+The Golden Eagle Festival marks the opening of hunting season.